 - Some four-year college and universities offer special privileges to PPCC graduates including scholarships and reduced or free application fees.

-Transfer from PPCC to Four-Year Schools
+Transferring to Four-Year Schools

 Planning is the key to a successful transfer to a four-year baccalaureate program.
 Begin researching as soon as possible during your first semester at Pikes Peak Community College and take advantage of the various campus resources available to transfer students.
 Early Planning will give you the most choices and best opportunities to meet course requirements for your intended major at a four-year school.
-If you are already beyond early planning, or have changed majors during your tenure at Pikes Peak Community College, remember it is Never Too Late to begin a transfer plan at PPCC.

-You are encouraged to discuss your transfer plans with your faculty advisor.
-Faculty Advisors can provide you with information on transfer opportunities which will assist you in completing the transfer process.
+You are encouraged to discuss your transfer plans with your advisor.
+Advisors can provide you with information on transfer opportunities which will assist you in completing the transfer process.
 In addition they may provide and you with:

 - Information about course selection, sequence of courses, and entrance into courses and programs at four-year colleges and universities.